guardian/sbt-play-artifact/README.md

 sbt-play-artifact
 =================

-SBT plugin to build a [magenta](https://github.com/guardian/deploy) deployable artifact from Play 2.0.
+SBT plugin to build a [magenta](https://github.com/guardian/deploy) deployable artifact from Play 2.1.
+Note that Play 2.0 has been dropped as of version 2.5 of this plugin.

 You might also be interested in the related [sbt-play-assethash](https://github.com/guardian/sbt-play-assethash)